intelligencefoundation/SaraswatiAI/README.md

 * Symbolic AI (*MCTS*)
 * Transformers

+#### Preliminary Considerations

+* Objective function design: Directly optimize for what we want.
+* Usage of functions which modify the target density to enable aggressive data augmentations.
+* Searching and Learning in the knowledge space with MCTS and Deep Reinforcement Learning.

 #### Preliminary Overview of Potentially Useful Technologies

 * *The Consciousness Prior*, Yoshua Bengio, 2019: https://arxiv.org/abs/1709.08568v2.